top of page

 • Borosilicate Glass Teapot with Stainless Steel Filter

-• Cold Brew Borosilicate Glass Bottle with Stainless Steel Filter
+• Cold Brew Borosilicate Glass Bottle with Ultra-fine Filter

-• Double Wall Borosilicate Glass Mug with Stainless Steel Filter
+• Double Wall Borosilicate Glass Mug with Stainless Steel Infuser

-• Double Wall Borosilicate Glass Tumbler with Stainless Steel Filter
+• Double Wall Borosilicate Glass Tumbler with Stainless Steel Infuser

-Then, there's tea itself, which can contain just as many toxins as their outerwear (teabags). if you have the time, come on over to my Toxins in Tea post.
+Then, there's tea itself, which can contain just as many toxins as their outerwear (teabags).
+If it's still teatime, come on over to my Toxins in Tea post.

 bottom of page